 Whenever possible try hard to maintain slack in your lead.
 Rather than holding your dog close to you, spend time teaching him how to walk nicely at your side.

 Grab some of your dogs favorite treats and practice at home, before even leaving your house.
 Walk your dog around your yard and spend time rewarding him when he isn't pulling.

 If your dog pulls, stop moving and stand still.
-Act like a tree and don't say anything.
+(You can mark the wrong behaviour with an "ah ah" and a leash pop) Act like a tree and don't say anything.
 As soon as your dog gives into the leash and stops pulling, give him a treat and start walking again.